Haras Nationaux: History

 In 2013 the twenty-two national stud farms were privatized, however IFCE continued to support the studs by paying about 75% of the employee salaries.
 But in 2019 the IFCE announced it would stop supporting the studs and the salary payments would cease as of 2022.

+Many of the historic state studs of Europe formed together as the European State Studs Association (ESSA), formed in 2008 and headquartered at Marbach Stud in Germany.
+As of 2022, ESSA included 30 national stud farms from 15 European countries, including seven prior Haras Nationaux studs from France, including Le Lion d'Angers, Le Pin, Pau-Gélos, Pompadour, Rosières-aux-S., Saint Lô, and Uzès.

 Regional centres

-The regional centres of the Haras Nationaux are:
+The 22 regional studs of the Haras Nationaux were: